kuzzleio/documentation/src/sdk-reference/cpp/1/document/validate/index.md

 ## Return

-Returns a <pre>bool</pre> value set to true if the document is valid and false otherwise.
+Returns a `bool` value set to true if the document is valid and false otherwise.

 ## Exceptions